asna-k/image-search/README.md

+✅Image Search Engine:

 This Image Search Engine lets users type any keyword and instantly get related images from the web.
 It has a simple UI, a fast search feature, and a "Show More" button to load extra results smoothly.